Message IconCustomer SupportUser IconContact SalesLock IconLogin

 2. Partnering with a pre-accredited infrastructure provider makes sense for everyone else.
 You get instant time to market, guaranteed compliance, and zero maintenance overhead on certifications as standards evolve.

 For the UK mandate specifically: given that full requirements are still being finalised, partnering with a provider who stays current with regulatory changes is a lower-risk path.
+If you want to read and in depth analysis on the buy vs build decision, download our whitepaper.

-The Europe Connection
+UK Versus Europe Connection

 If your platform or business operates across European markets, or if your customers do, you need a single, unified infrastructure that handles multiple networks and jurisdictions without requiring you to build separate integrations for each country.
+Arratech provides this structure.

 What to Do Right Now